tomoos17/botsv3-splunk-investigation/README.md

 # BOTSv3 Splunk Investigation – Coursework Repository

-This repository contains all screenshots, SPL queries, and documentation used to complete the BOTSv3 (Boss of the SOC v3) investigation using Splunk Enterprise.
-The objective of this coursework was to analyse AWS CloudTrail, S3 Access Logs, and Windows Host Monitoring logs to identify anomalies, misconfigurations, and indicators of compromise.
+🔍 Introduction

+This repository documents the complete setup, configuration, and investigative workflow performed for the COMP3010 – Security Operations & Incident Management module using the Boss of the SOC v3 (BOTSv3) dataset and Splunk Enterprise.

+The purpose of this project is to simulate a real-world Security Operations Centre (SOC) investigation scenario using realistic enterprise log data.
+BOTSv3 provides a wide variety of security-relevant telemetry including:

+AWS CloudTrail logs

+AWS S3 Access logs

+Windows endpoint monitoring

+Hardware inventory logs

+Authentication logs

+Network activity logs

+These datasets are specifically designed to mimic real enterprise logging, enabling analysts to detect misconfigurations, identify compromised systems, and trace attacker activity.

+The goal of this repository is to:

+✔ Demonstrate Splunk installation and configuration
+✔ Load and index the BOTSv3 dataset correctly
+✔ Validate log ingestion and check data completeness
+✔ Perform guided investigative queries
+✔ Produce evidence through screenshots
+✔ Provide Splunk search queries used during analysis

+This project reflects the role of Tier 1 and Tier 2 SOC analysts:
 ## Overview

 The investigation involved: